ONSdigital/census-eq-performance-tests/README.md

 1. The test will automatically run through different user loads before stopping

+1. After each step two CSVs will be copied to the /stats directory

 1. Once you're done testing remember to download any required stats and then tear down your cluster

 ### Updating the test scripts